la2050/archive/_projects/2015/help-save-the-land-with-farm-la.md

   health-conscious way of life.
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23612%252Fdisplay%252F2050_Lg.jpg=c570x385
-'In one to three sentences, please describe your proposal.': >- We want to use this grant money to create a model farm that showcases a sustainable way to grow organic food.
-In the process we will educate and encourage the community to get involved and learn about a more health-conscious way of life.
 Where will you be working?:
   - East LA
   - City of Los Angeles